TheHive-Project/TheHiveDocs/admin/admin-guide.md

 ## 3. Report template management

-When TheHive is connected to a Cortex server, observable can be analyzed to get additional information on them.
-Cortex outputs report in JSON format.
+When TheHive is connected to a Cortex server, observables can be analyzed to get additional information on them.
+Cortex outputs reports in JSON format.
 In order to make reports more readable, you can configure report templates.
-Report templates convert JSON in to HTML using AngularJS template engine.
+Report templates convert JSON in to HTML using the AngularJS template engine.

-For each analyzer available in Cortex you can define two kinds of template: short and long.
-Short report exposes synthetic information, shows in top of observable page.
-With short reports you can see a sum-up of all run analyzes.
-Long report shows detail information only when the user select the report.
+For each analyzer available in Cortex you can define two kinds of templates: short and long.
+A short report exposes synthetic information, shows in top of observable page.
+With short reports you can see a summarry of all run analyzers.
+Long reports show detailed information only when the user selects the report.
 Raw data in JSON format is always available.

-Report templates can be configure in `Admin` > `Report templates` menu.
+Report templates can be configured in the `Admin` > `Report templates` menu.
 We offer report templates for default Cortex analyzers.
 A package with all report templates can be downloaded at https://dl.bintray.com/cert-bdf/thehive/report-templates.zip and can be injected using the `Import templates` button.

 ## 4. Metrics management